YassineICHIRRI/YassineICHIRRI/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm an AI egineering Student @ Ensias
+- :computer: I'm an AI Engineering Student @ Ensias
 - 🧠 A very curious fella always in a learning journey
-- :bomb: With me be always ready for an explosion of creativity
+- :bomb: With me, be always ready for an explosion of creativity
 - :man_technologist: Currently in an internship in YaneCode Digital